iyansanjaya/about/README.md

 # 👋 Hi there!
 I am a Graphic Designer, Writer, and Businessman.

-There's nothing special about me, but it seems like some people are quite fond of me, are you curious?
+There's nothing special about me, but it seems like some people quite like me, I'm curious right?

 ## Find me
 - https://iyansanjaya.com